darktable-org/dtdocs/content/preferences-settings/security.md

 The following options allow the user to switch on warnings when certain activities are undertaken.

-ask before removing images from database
+ask before removing images from darktable
-: Always ask the user before any image is removed from the database (default on).
+: Always ask the user before any image is removed from darktable's database, without deleting the image/xmp file (default on).

-ask before erasing images from disk
+ask before deleting images from disk
 : Always ask the user before any image file is deleted (default on).

 ask before discarding history stack
 : Always ask the user before the history stack of an image is discarded (default on).

-send files to trash when erasing images
+try to use trash when deleting images
-: Instead of physically deleting images from disk put them into the system's trash bin (default on).
+: Instead of physically deleting images from disk, attempt to put them into the system's trash bin (default on).

 ask before moving images from film roll folder
 : Always ask the user before any image file is moved (default on).